Shynixn/MCCoroutine/docs/wiki/docs/tasks.md

     }

     override suspend fun onDisableAsync() {
+        // Minecraft Main Thread
     }
 }
 ````

-### 7. Test the MiniGame
+### Test the MiniGame

-Join your server to observe Minigame messages print to your server log.
+Join your server to observe Minigame messages getting printed to your server log.

-The next page continuous by adding caches using background-delayed-repeating tasks.